 Even after reading the How to survive FOSDEM guide before my trip, I still felt under prepared when I got there.

 In the K building there were two floors of booths for a bunch of Linux distros and different software projects.
 The floors were packed wall to wall with people, and the amount of knowledge, and energy, in these rooms was really intimidating!
-At one end was a booth for 0 A.D., a strategy game I've never played but might try soon.
+At one end was a booth for a strategy game called 0 A.D..

 If I go again next year, I'm definitely going to prepare more, have specific things I want to work on or find out about, and I'll also know what to expect.
 In the closing keynote, it was mentioned that one of the main draws of FOSDEM now is the devrooms, which is a whole other aspect of the conference that I didn't explore.
 I'm not sure if these are more hackathons or focused project-based talks, but if I return next year I'll find out.